Chris Hayes

 President, RedLine Strategies LLC

-Chris is also active as an advisor, investor, and fundraiser in the private funds' space, given his extensive network with the institutional allocator community.
-He serves as an advisor to Aumni, Inc., a private fund legal analytics platform recently acquired by JP Morgan, and on the advisory board of Steward Asset Management, a strategic investor to emerging and diverse private equity and opportunistic managers.
-He also serves as an advisor to Renna, a startup digital asset custody software platform.
+Chris remains active as an advisor, investor, and fundraiser in the private markets.
+He previously served as an advisor to Aumni, Inc., a private fund legal analytics platform acquired by JP Morgan, and sits on the advisory board of Steward Asset Management, a strategic investor in emerging and diverse private equity and opportunistic managers.

-Chris holds a Juris Doctor from the University of San Diego School of Law, and a B.A. in political science and legal studies from the University of Massachusetts at Amherst.
-He is admitted to practice law in California and the District of Columbia.
+He holds a J.D. from the University of San Diego School of Law and a B.A. in Political Science and Legal Studies from the University of Massachusetts Amherst.
+Chris is admitted to the bar in California and the District of Columbia.
+Chris lives in Washington, D.C. with his wife, Catherine, and their two young daughters, Savannah and Caroline.

 Advisory Work Experiences: